Disabled Children and Young People Direct Payments

 AMENDMENT

-Meeting the needs of vulnerable children can be complicated and the procedure contained in this document has been developed to address issues that are specific to Specialist Children’s Services and provides guidance for practitioners when working with families or young people who take up Direct Payments to meet assessed needs.
-It is supported by a flow chart outlined in Appendix 1: Direct Payment Process Flowchart.
+The procedure contained in this document has been developed to provide guidance for practitioners when working with families or young people who take up Direct Payments to meet assessed needs.
+It is supported by a flow chart outlined in Direct Payments Flowchart which can be found in Local Resources of KPON.

 Direct Payments policy is set out in the multi-disciplinary document Direct Payments Policy and Practice Guidance, which should be read in conjunction with this procedure.

-The Families and Social Care Directorate has commissioned a dedicated Direct Payments Support Service.
+The Children, Young People and Education (CYPE) Directorate has commissioned a dedicated Direct Payments Support Service.

 3. Eligibility for a Direct Payment

-To be eligible for a Direct Payment a child must be disabled and meet the criteria as a Child in Need for either the Specialist Children’s Services or the Disabled Children’s Service (DCS) (see Disabled Children’s Services Procedure).
+To be eligible for a Direct Payment a child must be disabled and meet the criteria as a Child in Need for either the Strengthening Independence Service for Disabled Children (see Disabled Children’s Services Procedure) or a Children’s Social Work Services District team.

-4. Child and Family Assessment and Child in Need Plan
+4. Child and Family or Short Assessment and Child in Need Plan

-A Direct Payment can only be made once a social worker has completed a Child and Family Assessment, and a Child in Need Plan.
+A Direct Payment can only be made once either a social worker has completed a Child and Family Assessment or a Social Work Assistant (SWA) has completed a Short Assessment, and a Child in Need Plan.
 The Child in Need Plan should identify the child’s assessed needs and how these needs are to be met.

-In considering how to meet the assessed needs, the social worker should always offer a Direct Payment, whilst ensuring that this will be in the best interests of the child.
+Where resources within the family and community network have been explored and a need for services has been identified’, in considering how to meet the assessed needs, the social worker/SWA should always offer a Direct Payment, whilst ensuring that this will be in the best interests of the child.

-The social worker will establish the cost of any equivalent service provided by the local authority and obtain agreement to the funding of the care package from their manager/supervisor, ensuring that it does not exceed this cost.
+The social worker/SWA will establish the cost of any equivalent service provided by the local authority and obtain agreement to the funding of the care package from their manager/supervisor and the Decision-Making or Access to Resources Panel, ensuring that it does not exceed this cost.

 - The level of services required to meet the assessed needs;